-- A.1.
+A.1.
 All duties performed by the speech-language pathology assistant licensee or provisional speech-language pathology assistant licensee shall be assigned by a licensed speech-language pathologist and shall be supervised in accordance with the rules and regulations specified by the board.
-Caseload assignments shall be consistent with the knowledge base and training of the licensee for the performance of the following tasks: - a. conduct speech-language screenings and assessments without interpretation, following specified protocols as developed by the supervising speech-language pathologist.
-An assistant may not administer a test if the publisher's examiner requirements dictate administration by a graduate-degreed individual.
-All screening and assessment reports shall be cosigned and interpreted by the supervising speech-language pathologist; - b. perform hearing screenings limited to a pass/fail determination for the purpose of initial identification of disorders, following specified protocols as approved by the supervising speech-language pathologist; - c. provide direct treatment which is within the level of training and experience as prescribed by the supervising speech-language pathologist to a caseload of patients/clients who demonstrate communication disorders.
-Supervision of treatment shall be in accordance with the rules and regulations specified by the board;

-- d. follow treatment plans or protocols as developed and documented by the supervising speech-language pathologist; - e. document patient/client progress toward meeting established objectives as stated in the treatment plan; - f. schedule activities, prepare charts, records, graphs, or otherwise display data; - g. perform checks and maintenance of equipment; - h. speech-language pathology assistants may participate in parent conferences, individual education plan meetings (IEP), case conferences, interdisciplinary team conferences, and research projects.
-Provisional speech-language pathology assistants may participate in these activities only with the supervising speech-language pathologist. - 2.
-Duties outside the Scope of Practice of a Speech-Language Pathology Assistant and Provisional Speech-Language Pathology Assistant - a.
-The speech-language pathology assistant licensee and provisional speech-language pathology assistant shall not: - i. perform clinical tasks without the knowledge and approval of the supervising speech-language pathologist; - ii. conduct evaluations, even under supervision. - iii. interpret test and assessment results; - iv. screen or diagnose clients for feeding and swallowing disorders; - v. demonstrate swallowing strategies or precautions to clients, family, or staff; - vi. engage in service delivery via telepractice; however, the individual may function as a facilitator given appropriate training. - vii. work with a communication or related disorder unless s/he has had sufficient coursework with appropriate supervised practicum in that area obtained through a regionally accredited educational institution or its cooperating programs; - viii. provide patient/client or family counseling; - ix. select and/or discharge patients/clients for services without the approval of the supervising speech-language pathologist; - x. disclose clinical or confidential information either orally or in writing to anyone not designated by the supervising speech-language pathologist and without the authorization of the patient/client or their designee; - xi. make referrals for additional services without the approval of the supervising speech-language pathologist;
+Caseload assignments shall be consistent with the knowledge base and training of the licensee for the performance of the following tasks:

+a. conduct speech-language screenings.
+All screening reports shall be cosigned and interpreted by the supervising speech-language pathologist;

+b. - d.

+e. document patient/client progress toward meeting established objectives as stated in the treatment plan;

+f. - g.

+h. with permission and guidance of the supervising speech-language pathologist, speech-language pathology assistants may participate in parent conferences, individualized educational program meetings (IEP), case conferences, interdisciplinary team conferences, and research projects.
+Provisional speech-language pathology assistants may participate in these activities only with the supervising speech-language pathologist present.

+i.
+Speech-language pathology assistants may engage in telepractice as directed by their supervisor, provided all supervision guidelines are met.
+Provisional speech-language pathology assistants may not engage in telepractice.

+2. Duties outside the Scope of Practice of a Speech-Language Pathology Assistant and Provisional Speech-Language Pathology Assistant a. - a.i. ...

+ii. conduct evaluations, even under supervision;

+iii. interpret test and assessment results;

+iv. screen, diagnose, or treat clients for feeding and swallowing disorders;

+v. demonstrate swallowing strategies or precautions to clients, family, or staff;

+vi. work with a communication or related disorder unless s/he has had sufficient coursework with appropriate supervised practicum in that area obtained through a regionally accredited educational institution or its cooperating programs;

+vii. provide patient/client or family counseling;

+viii. select and/or discharge patients/clients for services without the approval of the supervising speechlanguage pathologist;

+ix. disclose clinical or confidential information either orally or in writing to anyone not designated by the supervising speech-language pathologist and without the authorization of the patient/client or their designee;

+x. make referrals for additional services without the approval of the supervising speech-language pathologist;

-- xii. participate in Individualized Family Service Plan (IFSP) meetings without the supervising speechlanguage pathologist. - 3.
-The speech-language pathology assistant and the provisional speech-language pathology assistant shall not perform any clinical task without the knowledge and approval of the supervising speech-language pathologist. - 4.
-Failure to comply with these rules and regulations may result in disciplinary action against the assistant and/or the supervising speech-language pathologist.
+xi. participate in Individualized Family Service Plan (IFSP) meetings without the supervising speechlanguage pathologist.

+xii.
+Provisional speech-language pathology assistants may not participate in parent conferences, xiii.
+Provisional speech-language pathology assistants may not engage in telepractice; however, the individual may function as a facilitator given appropriate training

+Individualized Educational Program (IEP), Individualized Family Service Plan (IFSP) meetings, case conferences, interdisciplinary team conferences, and research projects unless the supervising speech-language pathologist is present.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners for Speech-Language Pathology and Audiology, LR 30:2312 (October 2004), amended LR 33:2194 (October 2007), LR 37:2394 (August 2011), amended by the Department of Health, Board of Speech-Language Pathology and Audiology, LR 45:255 (February 2019).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners for Speech-Language Pathology and Audiology, LR 30:2312 (October 2004), amended LR 33:2194 (October 2007), LR 37:2394 (August 2011), amended by the Department of Health, Board of Speech-Language Pathology and Audiology, LR 45:255 (February 2019), LR 48: